Adrinlol/landy-react-template/README.md

 ## Features

 - VS Code support
-- Responsive, reusable UI components
+- Responsive, reusable UI components, that change depending on the provided props
 - Styling with styled-components and antd
 - Multi-language translation for your web app
 - Contact form written in React Hooks, with error validation